 husband says, “Did he say anything about the $800 he owes me?�

-Moral of the story: If you share critical information pertaining to
+Moral of the story: If you share critical information pertaining tois finishing up her shower when the doorbell rings.
+The wife quickly wraps

 credit and risk with your shareholders in time, you may be in a position